01 of 09

 The Green Curtain Dress

 The green Curtain Dress, or Drapery Dress, designed by Walter Plunkett is likely the most remembered and revered of the Gone with the Wind costumes.
 In the film, after making her way back to her beloved Tara, not much was left in the war-ravaged mansion other than her mother’s green drapes.
-As she schemed for a way to approach Rhett Butler, played by Clark Gable, for assistance of the financial variety, Scarlett removed the drapes from the wall and demanded that Mammy sew a dress from the fabric and trim.
+As she schemed for a way to approach Rhett Butler, played by Clark Gable, for the assistance of the financial variety, Scarlett removed the drapes from the wall and demanded that Mammy sew a dress from the fabric and trim.
 It is, in effect, a symbol of Scarlett's will to fulfill her promise never to go hungry again as made in the memorable “As God is my witness …” scene prior to the film’s intermission.

 The dress was later spoofed by comedienne Carol Burnett in her classic “Went with the Wind” skit in the 1970s.
-The parody was so well-received by audiences that the replica dress, complete with curtain rod across the shoulders, is now a museum piece itself.
+The parody was so well-received by audiences that the replica dress, complete with a curtain rod across the shoulders, is now a museum piece itself.

 In 2010, the Harry Ransom Center raised more than $30,000 to support conservation work on this dress along with the others featured in this slideshow.
 They were displayed in the 2014 exhibition “The Making of Gone with the Wind” at the Ransom Center on the University of Texas campus.Continue to 3 of 9 below.